Yeovil Trades & Traders

 Thomas Maggs used the windows of the Medical Hall to exhibit various fossils and skeletons he had collected.
 These were displayed below an array of brightly-coloured chemist's jars - the insignia of his trade.
 The Western Gazette carried a series of letters in the 1930s in which people recalled earlier Yeovil and one correspondent remembered seeing the skeletons of a cat and a rat displayed in Maggs' window which had been found during the demolition of the "old dressing yard carried on in Foot's Yard".
 Apparently, it was claimed, that the cat had chased a rat deep into the foundations but the hole became narrower and narrower and eventually both rat and cat died.

-But the partnership presumably did not survive much longer since, by the time of the 1891 census, 37-year old pharmaceutical chemist Alfred Wright of Hackney, London, was living there with his wife Jane and new business partner Oswald Galeran, a chemist and druggist.
+During the late 1880s the Medical Hall was the premises of wholesale and retail chemists Gatward & Wright.
+By the time of the 1891 census, 37-year old pharmaceutical chemist Alfred Wright of Hackney, London, was living there with his wife Jane and unmarried business partner Oswald Gatward, a chemist and druggist.
 Also in residence were two druggist and chemist's assistants, a housekeeper and a housemaid.
+In the 1901 census Alfred, Jane and partner Oswald Gatward were all still in residence as well as a chemist's assistant, a cook and a housemaid.

-In 1906 the Medical Hall was the premises of Tayler & Brett, as seen in the advertisement below.
+From 1906 the Medical Hall was the premises of Tayler & Brett, as seen in the advertisement below.
 They specialised in photography and even offered the use of their dark room free to customers.

 By 1925 the Medical Hall had become a branch of Boots the Chemist, the chain of chemist stores founded in Nottingham in 1849 by John Boot.